-Where an emergency situation poses an imminent threat that can threaten the safety of the College community.
-The College will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
-The Director of Campus Safety or designee, without delay, will consult with members of the campus Facilities Department to determine the significance of the emergency, the appropriate notification message and segment of the College community to receive the message.
+When a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurs on the campus, the College will immediately notify the campus community upon the confirmation of the dangerous or threatening situation.
+The Director of Campus Safety or designee, without delay, will consult with members of the appropriate College Departments and/or outside agencies to determine the significance or imminency of the emergency, the appropriate notification message and segment of the College community to receive the message.
 The Director of Campus Safety in consultation with the College President, Executive Director of Human Resources, Compliance & Security and Vice President for Finance & Facilities will determine the content of the Emergency Notification.
-The Executive Director of Human Resources, the Director of Campus Safety, or his designee will initiate the notification to the appropriate segment or segments of the College community designated to receive the message.
+The Executive Director of Human Resources, the Vice President for Finance & Facilities, the Director of Campus Safety, or his designee will initiate the notification to the appropriate segment or segments of the College community designated to receive the message.